 The DALY is a unit for measuring adverse effects on human health; 1 DALY is the absence of one year of life (e.g., due to dying one year too soon).
 Importantly, the number of DALYs can be converted depending on the hardship or disability inflicted.
 For instance, a person suffering with 25% disability for 4 years also incurs 1 DALY.
-The unit for ecosystem quality, 1 PDF.m2yr, means that all species disappear from 1 m2 of land in one year; which is also equivalent to 10% of all species disappearing from 10 m2 of space in one year; or 10% of all species disappearing from 1 m2 of land over 10 years.
+The unit for ecosystem quality, 1 PDF.m2yr, means that all species disappear from 1 m2 of land in one year; which is also equivalent to 10% of all species disappearing from 1 m2 of land over 10 years.
 In the case of climate